 Planting and Care of Chocolate Flower

 An herbaceous perennial, the chocolate scented daisy sometimes grows to 2 feet (61 cm.) in height and the same in spread.
 Growing chocolate flower plants with abundant growth may take on the form of a sprawling groundcover, so allow plenty of room when planting the chocolate scented daisy.

 Chocolate flower care can involve pruning and clipping the plant to keep it within boundaries.
 The plant can be trimmed back by one-third in summer if it begins to look untidy, followed by another show of the fragrant blooms.
 If you’re growing chocolate flower plants to feed the birds, leave the seed heads intact.

 Berlandiera chocolate flowers grow well in the arid and semi-arid areas of the southwest.
 Start the chocolate scented daisy from seed in fall or in spring.
 Although somewhat drought resistant when established, seeds must be kept moist for germination.

 Plant the chocolate scented daisy in a full to part sun location.
 Plant it near the deck or another seating area to fully enjoy the fragrance.
-Care of chocolate flower is simple and worthwhile, as the plant provides bright blooms with chocolate stripes underneath the petals and interesting, ornamental brown seedpods.
+Care of chocolate flowers is simple and worthwhile, as the plant provides bright blooms with chocolate stripes underneath the petals and interesting, ornamental brown seedpods.

 Try growing chocolate flower plants in your garden or flower bed.
 You can even add it to a chocolate garden.
 After all, most everyone loves the smell of chocolate.